 Internal Audit is independent of the activities which it audits to ensure the unbiased judgements essential to its proper conduct and impartial advice to management.

-The Divisional Director, Internal Audit has a direct reporting line into the Chairman of the Audit Committee, meets at least once per year in a ‘private’ session with the Audit Committee and has regular meetings with the Chief Executive.
-Additionally, regular meetings are also held with the Group Secretary and Chief Financial Risk Officer.
+The Divisional Director, Internal Audit has a direct reporting line to the Chairman of the Audit Committee, meets at least once per year in a ‘private’ session with the Audit Committee and has regular meetings with the Chief Executive.
+Additionally, regular meetings are also held with the Group Finance & Operations Director, Group Secretary and Chief Risk Officer.
 The Divisional Director, Internal Audit also has the right of access to the Chairman at all times.

 The Divisional Director, Internal Audit, although a member of the Executive Committee (ExCo), does not have any voting rights or decision making authority.

 The purpose of the Internal Audit Department is to:

 - provide the Audit Committee with independent assurance as to whether the Society’s